 "We’re not trying to stop them from learning about AI — we’re trying to protect learning.”

-“I’m not anti-AI,” said a math teacher.
-“I’m anti-students outsourcing the cognitive work that builds their brain.
-When a kid uses Photomath to solve every problem without understanding why, they’re not learning math.
-When they use ChatGPT to write every essay without developing their own argument, they’re not learning to write.
-The concern isn’t AI.
-It’s whether any learning is happening.”
+The concern that comes up consistently among teachers isn’t with AI as a technology.
+It’s with students outsourcing the cognitive work that builds their brain.
+When a student uses an app to solve every maths problem without understanding why, they’re not learning maths.
+When they use AI to write every essay without developing their own argument, they’re not learning to write.
+The concern isn’t the tool — it’s whether any learning is happening.

 There’s a useful analogy here.
-Using a GPS to navigate is completely fine for an adult who already has a spatial model of their city.
-Using GPS constantly as a child never develops that spatial model, which may or may not matter for the specific child but is a real developmental question.
-The same logic applies to cognitive tools: using AI to help with tasks you already know how to do is a productivity tool; using it to skip the development of the underlying skill is different.
+Using GPS to navigate is completely fine for an adult who already has a spatial model of their city.
+Using GPS constantly as a child never develops that spatial model — which may or may not matter for the specific child, but is a real developmental question.
+The same logic applies to cognitive tools: using AI to help with tasks you already know how to do is a productivity tool; using it to skip the development of the underlying skill is something different.

 What does this mean for parents?
 Reinforce this at home.
 The message isn’t “don’t use AI.”
 It’s “use AI in ways that make you better, not in ways that mean you don’t have to learn."